chelmertz/chelmertz.github.io/2010-06-11-05-21-Hint-user-about-their-password-with-a-graphic-hash.md

 ---
 layout: post
-title: "Hint user about their password with a graphic hash"
+title: "Hint user about their password with a graphed hash"
-permalink: "/untitled-10"
+permalink: "/password-hash-graphed"
 categories: [javascript, usability, visual]
 ---